Phemelocodemode/Phemelocodemode/README.md

 # 📌 About Me

-I’m a BSc IT student building a strong foundation in data analysis and practical development.
+I’m a **BSc IT graduate** building a strong foundation in data analysis and practical development.
 I enjoy cleaning data, exploring datasets, writing SQL queries, building dashboards,
 and turning raw information into clear, understandable insights.